zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### How should I update my code?

-You can use the other finder and counter methods existing in the class instead of the removed methods.
+You can use the other finder and counter methods.

 #### Why was this change made?